GarbatyGrabarz/sudoku-solver/README.md

 <br>Example: `sudoku.txt`, `sudoku_test.txt` or `sudoku board.txt`
 <br>The file should be placed in the same directory as `solver.py`

 Fill the text file with input data so that you have 9 lines, 9 characters each.
 For empty field you can use any character that is not a space.
 Can be `.` or `0` if you want.
-So that this:
+So that this...
 ```
 .2...43..
 9...2...8